chanhosuh/notes-on-crypto/README.md

 In Bitcoin-like blockchains, there's no way to invalidate a transaction, only a way to specify a time in the future when the transaction becomes valid.
 Thus, in order to allow a party to backout and get refunded if the other party doesn't follow through, there's a bit of finagling with secondary transactions.

 In fact, at that time, there was no way to even lock an output to be spendable in the future.
 Instead, one locked the output with a 2-of-2 multisig and then created another transaction spending that output with the `nlocktime` field set in the future.
 Before initiating the swap proper, each party would sign the other's secondary transaction, enabling a timelocked refund.
-Later, the `OP_CTLV` (check-timelock-verify) op-code was proposed and accepted, which simplified matters and led to the HTLC.
+Later, the `OP_CHECKLOCKTIMEVERIFY` op-code was proposed and accepted, which simplified matters and led to the HTLC.